BBVA/qed/rtd_docs/source/home/quickstart.rst

 3.2 Getting snapshots from the snapshot store.
 ++++++++++++++++++++++++++++++++++++++++++++++

-This process is similar as the one in 2.2.
+This process is similar to the one explained in section 2.2.
 As we need 2 snapshots, we repeat the query for each version.

     .. code-block:: shell